 Ashore, he was assigned to the Joint Staff (J5 Directorate) as an Asia Pacific political-military planner and was selected as a 2002 U.S. Fellow to the Asia Pacific Center for Security Studies.
 He served as the executive assistant to the commander, U.S. 3rd Fleet in San Diego, CA and as chief of staff and Maritime Operations Center (MOC) director to the commander, U.S. Naval Forces Central Command in Manama, Bahrain.
 He also served as director, Navy Senate liaison in the Office of Legislative Affairs.

 His flag officer tours include deputy commander, Naval Forces Central Command/5th Fleet (Manama, Bahrain), commander, Carrier Strike Group 1(San Diego, CA), deputy chief of Naval Operations for Operations, Plans and Strategy (N3N5B), and most recently as the Navy’s Chief of Legislative Affairs.

-Loeblein is a native of Salisbury, North Carolina and is a 1985 graduate of the U.S. Naval Academy.
-He holds a Master of Science degree in electrical engineering from the Naval Postgraduate School and a Master of Arts in National Security and Strategic Studies from the Naval War College.
-He is also a graduate of the Massachusetts Institute of Technology’s Seminar XXI program.
+Loeblein holds a bachelor’s in applied science from the U.S. Naval Academy, a master’s in electrical engineering from the Naval Postgraduate School and a master’s degree in national security and strategic study studies from the Naval War College.
+He is also a graduate of Massachusetts Institute of Technology (MIT) Seminar XXI program.